React PDF annotations — A complete overview

 This means everything is run on the client side and not on an external server.
 This is useful in situations where user privacy is important, since the server isn’t processing any sensitive data.

-Types of PDF Annotations in React
+Types of PDF annotations in React

 The PDF specification supports many types of annotations.
 They come in two categories: